 A protected SCV holder may qualify for the ex-CA (child) HCC.

-Act reference: SSAct section 7(2) Australian resident …
+Act reference: SSAct section 7(2) An Australian resident is a person who …

 Policy reference: SS Guide 3.1.1 Residence requirements